-Hospitality House is a "client choice" food pantry which serves the entire Walled Lake and Novi School Districts and the city of Wixom.
+Hospitality House is a "client choice" food pantry which serves the entire Walled Lake School district and beyond.
 "Client choice" means that the pantry is set up like a small grocery store and clients can go through and "shop" for their family, selecting the items that meet their family's needs, within established quantity guidelines based on family size.
 Hospitality House provides a wide range of foods, including cereal, fruit juice, canned fruits and vegetables, pasta, rice, canned meat and fish, frozen foods and baked goods.
 Clients can select food from the pantry once every two weeks.